wbyoung/jsi/_posts/00-02-02-input-serialization.md

 Here's an example of how your game might work:

     $ ./adventure-game game1.json
     You are standing in a room.
-There are two doors.
+There are three doors.
-    One is to the north, one is to the west.
+    One is to the north, one is to the east, one is to the west.
     Which direction do you want to go? west

     You are standing in a room.
 There are two doors.